-- 1 Configure your client PC with an IP address in the same range as the IP address of the multiviewer, if needed (see Changing the Client PC's IP Address on page 488). - 2 Open a Web browser window and enter the multiviewer's IP address in the address bar.
+1 Open a Web browser window and enter the multiviewer's IP address in the address bar.
 The Kaleido-X home page appears.

-- 3 Click the XAdmin button. - 4 If you see a security warning, or a certificate error message, then refer to Registering your Multiviewer's Security Credentials with your Browser, on page 519. - 5 If the "Log in to XAdmin" page appears, type the password, and then click Log in.
+- 2 Click the XAdmin button. - 3 If you see a security warning, or a certificate error message, then refer to Registering your Multiviewer's Security Credentials with your Browser, on page 547. - 4 If the "Log in to XAdmin" page appears, type the password, and then click Log in.

-6 Internet Explorer users: If a blank page appears, then refer to Enabling the Compatibility View in Internet Explorer, on page 527.
+5 Internet Explorer users: If a blank page appears, then refer to Enabling the Compatibility View in Internet Explorer, on page 555.